in

 Danny Santulli remains permanently disabled, blind, unable to communicate verbally, and reliant on a wheelchair for mobility.
 Credit: Family Handout

-“Hazing is a form of initiation that occurs when new members enter certain social groups, most often characterised by degrading, humiliating, or dangerous tasks and behaviours.
-Hazing is typically associated with student organisations such as university fraternities and sororities,” per Brittanica.
+“Hazing is a form of initiation that occurs when new members enter certain social groups, most often characterized by degrading, humiliating, or dangerous tasks and behaviors.
+Hazing is typically associated with student organizations such as university fraternities and sororities,” per Brittanica.

 The University of Missouri states that: “Hazing is opposed by all sororities and fraternities at UMKC and is not tolerated.
 UMKC and all national and international headquarters have strict anti-hazing policies that all chapters must adhere to.”